 Knowing which pupils have not made that link and why enables you to act swiftly and put a short, sharp, “keep up” session in place to give struggling learners further support.
 This is your detailed marking for those children.

 Those children who are generally on track and at broadly the same level of understanding can have detailed marking replaced with discussion, questioning and modelling at the start of the next lesson.

 Ofsted’s myth-busting document states, “Ofsted does not expect to see any specific frequency, type or volume of marking and feedback.”
 If you are concerned with moderating books, the simple answer is to look at a progression of pages on the same concepts and you should see progress made, whether through oral or written feedback.

 It’s quite a liberating experience and frees you to purely concentrate on learning, which is how it should be.
-Your policy can simply reflect the approach.
+Your policy can simply reflect this approach.

 The Ultimate Guide to Maths Mastery

 Want to follow a Mastery path but don't know where to start?
 Download our Guide to Maths Mastery for free